replicante-io/replicante.io/content/docs/_index.md

 You likely want to start here.

-Check out the architecture overview and the quickstart, then dive into the details.
+Check out the architecture overview and the quick start, then dive into the details.

 [Latest version]({{% docs-link "core" "stable" %}})
 [Development version]({{% docs-link "core" "main" %}})
 {{% /content-box %}}

 {{% content-box title="Agents Documentation" %}}
-Agents are lightweight processes runninng next to datastore processes to perform all management tasks the datastore software should not deal with.
+Agents are lightweight processes running next to datastore processes to perform all management tasks the datastore software should not deal with.

 Agents developed by the Replicante team are documented here.